 Yoga Four Corners: At a recent kids’ yoga summer camp the kids begged to play Four Corners.
 I quickly made it yoga-approved and we were off and running.
 It was, by far, their favorite game of the week.
 Designate four corners of the room and assign a yoga pose to each one.
 We made up quick signs with the name of the pose and a stick figure in that pose for each corner.
 One child counts (I had the counter sit on my mat…that’s a fun perk, for some reason J) while the other children scatter to one of the four corners.
 Once there, they strike a pose.
 We used yoga poses that we learned that day, such as tree, boat, heron, and child’s pose.
 Another variation would be to assign a type of pose instead of a specific pose, such as balance pose, twisting pose, forward bend, backward bend, etc. When the child finishes counting, they call out a corner number (or a pose) and everyone who is in that corner is out and sits on their yoga mat.
 Continue until only one child remains.
 That child can be the next counter, or choose the next counter from those that were out.
 The kids had a blast!

 Beach Ball Yoga Pose: Write a yoga pose on each section of a beach ball.
 Have children stand in a circle and take turns tossing the ball to another child.
 When a child catches the ball, wherever the thumb of their dominant hand, or writing hand, lands is the pose they must do.
 Everyone follows suit.
 Then, toss the ball to a new child.
-Instead of using poses, write animal names on the ball.
-They can be familiar poses such as fish, dog, cat, turtle, etc. Then, throw in a couple animals they must be creative with, like giraffe or peacock, just for fun.
-If you are playing with feelings written on the ball, the child will do a pose they associate with the feeling their thumb lands on.
+Or instead of using poses, write animal names on the ball.
+They can be familiar poses such as fish, dog, cat, turtle or throw in a couple animals they must be creative with, like giraffe or peacock just for fun.
+You can play with feelings written on the ball.
+The child will do a pose they associate with the feeling their thumb lands on.
 For example, “I am sad.
 I’m a rag doll”, “I’m scared, I’m a lion”, or “I’m excited.
 I’m a dancer (or tree….).”
 Let them be creative and choose their pose without judgement.

 Wheel Barrow Races: This one doesn’t really need to be yogified.
 One child is in a plank position and their partner lifts their legs and propels them toward a finish line.
 It can be flipped, however, into a variety of other relay races using various yoga poses, crab walk, bear walk, walk in Warrior 1, etc. Line children up into 2 lines, or more depending on number of kids.
 One child from each line races to a designated point and back in the chosen pose (re: crab walk).
 Then the next child goes, and so on.
 Up the ante by adding a small stuffed animal on the head or belly for added balance.
 Make it a fun outdoor game by adding a soaking wet sponge.
 The large car wash sponges work great!